 Swelling is to be expected following surgery.
-Swelling around the mouth, cheeks, eyes, and sides of the face is common.
+Swelling around the mouth, cheeks, eyes and sides of the face is common.
 This is the body's normal reaction to surgery and eventual repair.

-The swelling will not become apparent until the day following surgery and will not reach its maximum until 2-3 days postoperatively.
-However, the swelling may be minimized by the immediate use of ice packs
+- The swelling will not become apparent until the day following surgery and will not reach its maximum until 2-3 days postoperatively.
+However, the swelling may be minimized by the immediate use of ice packs. - There will be a cavity where the teeth were removed.
+The cavity will gradually fill in with new tissue over the next month.
+In the meantime, the area should be

-- After 72 hours, ice has no beneficial effect. - 72 hours following surgery, the application of moist heat to the side or sides of the face is beneficial in reducing the size of the swelling. - If swelling or jaw stiffness has persisted for several days, there is no cause for alarm.
+- kept clean, especially after meals, with saltwater rinses or a toothbrush. - After 72 hours, ice has no beneficial effect. - 72 hours following surgery, the application of moist heat to the sides of the face is beneficial in reducing the size of the swelling. - If swelling or jaw stiffness has persisted for several days, there is no cause for alarm.
 This is a normal reaction to surgery - The pain and swelling should subside more and more each day following surgery.
 If your post-operative pain or swelling worsens or unusual symptoms occur call the office for instructions.